kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module01.md

 After completing this lab, you will be able to:

-- Accessing Azure AD through the Microsoft 365 Admin portal and through the Azure portal.
+- Accessing Azure AD through the Microsoft 365 Admin portal and through the Azure portal
-- Creating a basic group.
+- Creating a basic group
-- Create a new user in the Azure Active Directory and explore some of the services.
+- Create a new user in the Azure Active Directory and explore some of the services
-- Sign in to the user first time.
+- Sign in to the user first time

 ## Architecture Diagram